gabrieljablonski/sd-college-course-work/README.md

 ![SPID network connections](server_connections_2500.gif)

+*Black dots are the servers.
+The red `x` is the selected server.
+The blue circles are the servers to which it is connected.*

 Thus, it can be shown that the maximum amount of connections `m` a single server will make is upper-bounded by the case in which we consider the server in the dead center of the matrix.
 That value is given by:

 ![Max server connections](http://latex.codecogs.com/gif.latex?m_{max}=6*\left\lfloor{log_2(n-1)}\right\rfloor)